- Course content and learning objectives

 Several additional texts (sometimes in older editions) are available in multiple copies on reserve.
 Although there are no entries on the reading list, use these texts to supplement your understanding as you find them helpful.
 You should be able to identify the appropriate chapters using the tables of contents.

-- Pindyck, Robert, and Daniel Rubinfeld, Microeconomics, 6th edition.
-(This was the main text when I last taught this course in 2010.
+- Pindyck, Robert, and Daniel Rubinfeld, Microeconomics.
+(This was the main text when I taught this course before I switched to Goolsbee.
 The level is similar to Goolsbee et al.)

 - Samuelson, Paul A., and William Nordhaus, Economics, 14th edition, 1989.
 (An older introductory text built on Samuelson's classic text.)